cognitivecomputations/spectrum/README.md

 ## Overview

-Spectrum is a tool for scanning and evaluating the Signal-to-Noise Ratio (SNR) of layers in machine learning models.
+Spectrum is a tool for scanning and evaluating the Signal-to-Noise Ratio (SNR) of layers in large language models.
 By identifying the top n% of layers with the highest SNR, you can optimize training efficiency.

 ## Features